Stokes flow around two unequal cylinders: A complex variable approach: Abstract

 \section{Abstract}

-We solve the Stokes equations for the flow around two parallel translating and rotating cylinders using tools from complex analysis.
-Our results generalise earlier work for cylinders of equal radius, and includes the problem of a cylinder moving near a planar wall as a limiting case.
-The solution also includes the case of two touching cylinders, however because the required limit is challenging we also resolve the problem.
-Examining this limit further, we show that it affects the separation points in the flow by causing them to move to the point of contact when the cylinders are brought together.
+We solve the Stokes equations for the flow around two parallel translating and rotating cylinders using tools from complex analysis and conformal mapping.
+By considering cylinders of arbitrary size and separation, we generalise the solutions known for cylinders of equal size, and a cylinder near a plane wall.
+We then examine the limit when the cylinders are brought into contact, finding that it affects the separation points in the flow.
+Namely, they move to, and are hidden in, the point of contact between the cylinders.